 Speaking of the Star Wars logo, we've rounded up seven versions of the font which you can download for free.

 You know you're in safe hands when a designer called Boba Fonts is taking care of your free Star Wars fonts.
 With Star Jedi, Boba Fonts has recreated the logo perfectly, with solid and hollow variants ready to meet all your needs.
 This tilting, capitals-only font has a lot of variations and connections.

 According to the author, this Mandalorian font is a movie-accurate version of the Mandalorian font, as seen in the Episode II Visual Dictionary and the 2004 Star Wars DVD release.
 It's especially timely given the release of the new TV series, and would be particularly handy for video makers looking to make their YouTube reviews looks extra on-brand with the series.

-And speaking of the Mandalorian, this sounds like an excuse to showcase a picture of Baby Yoda, because it's always a good time for that.
+And speaking of the Mandalorian, here's a picture of Baby Yoda – because it's always a good time for that.

 03. SF Distant Galaxy

 Inspired by an adventure in a distant galaxy, this Star Wars font comes in 10 different styles and is totally free.
 It has a symbol pack too, with logos from the film included.

 We can't introduce this font better than its creator, sharkshock, so we'll just let them explain:

 "In a distant galaxy far, far away, fans of this epic series had limited options when looking for the right font to use for their projects.
 Patience you must have young Jedi and thank me later you will.
 Enter Death Star : A grotesque display font featuring all caps that resembles the classic '80s style."